3 Ways You Can Obtain Life Insurance And Keep Your Medicaid Benefits [We Give You The Answers You Need With Life Insurance Options]

 • you can fund up to $100,000 in combination with the funeral trust

-• 5 year Medicaid look-back exists
+• 5-year Medicaid look-back exists

 Like the funeral trust, this is irrevocable.
 Once it is done, it is done.
-But, think back what we said.
+But, think back to what we said.
 What are we protecting here?
-Your life insurance and other assets from Medicaid.
-If you have money set aside for your children, say in a brokerage account, the money is subject to the Medicaid spend-down process.
-Remember, life insurance is subject to the Medicaid spend-down process as well, unless you transfer into a funeral trust.
+Your life insurance and other assets from Medicaid, right?

 The Estate Planning Trust works the same way.
 The cost of the trust is free.
 You just need to be aware of the 5 -year Medicaid look back for nursing home spend-down.